sensu/sensu-docs/content/sensu-go/6.7/sensu-plus.md

     {{< figure src="/images/sensu-dashboards.png" alt="Sensu Overview and Sensu Entity Details dashboards listed in the Sumo Logic left-navigation menu" link="/images/sensu-dashboards.png" target="_blank" >}}

-    Click a dashboard name to view your Sensu observability data.
+After you create a Sensu handler, pipeline, and check in the next section, you will be able to click a dashboard name to view your Sensu observability data.

+### Create Sensu resources

+With your dashboards set up, you're ready to configure a Sensu handler, pipeline, and check.
+To create the Sensu resources, follow the same instructions as users who started in the web UI:

+- [Create a handler in Sensu][3]
+- [Configure a pipeline][16]
+- [Add a Sensu check][17]

-It may take a few moments for your data to appear in Sumo Logic.
+After you add the check, it may take a few moments for your data to appear in Sumo Logic.
 The Sensu Overview and Sensu Entity Details dashboards will begin to display your data:

 {{< figure src="/images/sensu_entity_details_dashboard.png" alt="Data beginning to populate in the Sensu Entity Details dashboard in Sumo Logic" link="/images/sensu_entity_details_dashboard.png" target="_blank" >}}